-FRA, in consultation with NJHPO, determined that Project-related ground improvements above associated with construction of an access road to the Hoboken staging area along the north side of the Hudson-Bergen Light Rail in Weehawken, New Jersey may affect an archaeological resource (a historic Sea Wall) depending on the construction methods used.
-FRA, in consultation with NYSHPO, determined that archaeological resources in New York may be affected by ground improvements in the vicinity of the Hudson River Bulkhead and Hudson River Park; construction of a new ventilation shaft and fan plant structure on Block 675 (bound by Twelfth Avenue, Eleventh Avenue, 30th Street, and 29th Street); use of Block 675 as a construction staging area, dependent upon the depth of disturbance; and cut and cover excavation at 30th Street.
+FRA, in consultation with NJHPO, determined that Project-related ground disturbance associated with construction of the tunnel in Weehawken, New Jersey may affect an archaeological resource (a historic Sea Wall) depending on the construction methods used.
+FRA, in consultation with NYSHPO, determined that archaeological resources in New York may be affected by ground disturbance in the vicinity of the Hudson River Bulkhead and Hudson River Park; construction of a new ventilation shaft and fan plant structure on Block 675 (bound by Twelfth Avenue, Eleventh Avenue, 30th Street, and 29th Street); use of Block 675 as a construction staging area, dependent upon the depth of disturbance; and cut and cover excavation or utility relocation at 30th Street.
+NYSHPO, at its discretion, may consult with the New York City Landmarks Preservation Commission, representing the City of New York, regarding archaeological resources in New York City.